 Enrollment in Lincoln Law School is limited and applications are accepted year-round.

 Please submit official transcripts to Lincoln Law School of Sacramento, Attention Admissions, 3140 J Street, Sacramento, CA 95816 or register with the Credential Assembly Service (CAS), provided through LSAC, for transcript submission.
 If registered for CAS, please request official transcripts be sent to LSAC. www.lsac.org

 Please note: Any student admitted who does not provide official transcripts, the CAS report, or other required documentations by the 45th day after the first day of attendance is considered ineligible for admission and must be promptly excluded from classes.

 Meet the Dean

 Applicants may choose to meet with the dean prior to having their application reviewed by the admissions committee.
-Meeting the dean allows applicants to learn more about Lincoln Law School and to ask those questions pertinent to the decision to enroll.
+Meeting the dean allows applicants to learn more about Lincoln Law School of Sacramento and to ask those questions pertinent to the decision to apply.
 Information regarding the School’s curriculum and mission, it’s faculty, student organizations, and the study and practice of law are all topics commonly discussed.
-Applicants interested in meeting with the dean should contact the School’s Administration Office to schedule a meeting.
+Applicants interested in meeting with the dean should contact the School’s Admissions Counselor at 916-446-1275 or email [email protected] to schedule a meeting.
 Choosing to forgo this option will have no adverse effect on an applicant’s admission decision.

 When an applicant’s file is complete, it is reviewed by the Admissions Committee.
 If additional information is deemed necessary by the committee, an applicant may be required to meet with the dean.
-When a decision has been made, an applicant will be notified by mail, along with a formal letter mailed to the address provided.
+When a decision has been made, an applicant will be notified by e-mail.

 Upon receipt of an acceptance notice, applicants will receive instructions on the registration procedure.